Descanonge/tomate/docs/source/tutorial.rst

 Since we do not yet have the coordinates values, we specify `None`.
 We must include a CF-metadata compliant units for the time coordinate.

-The order of `coords` is of great importance, as this will dictate in what order the data will be stored.
-Here the ranks of the data numpy array will be (variables, lat, lon, time).
 The variables dimension does not need to be created by the user.
 The constructor will take care of it.